anonjnr/discord_bot/README.md

 `goodreads`
 Let's you look for authors and books on Goodread.com.
 For this you can use an authors name, book title, ISBN or even all together.
 Example: `@Sir Henry Pickles goodreads Neil Gaiman Norse Mythology` or `!goodreads Neil Gaiman Norse Mythology`

+`reddit`
+With this command you can let Henry post the `top 3 hot topics` of a subreddit of your choosing.
+Simply use `@Sir Henry Pickles reddit SUBREDDIT` or `!reddit SUBREDDIT` with `subreddit` being the subreddit of your choosing.
+Subreddit

+`wikipedia`
+Let's you search wikipedia for anything.
+Gives you a short summary and the link to the full article.
+Use with `@Sir Henry Pickles wikipedia KEYWORD` or `!wikipedia KEYWORD` with KEYWORD being what you're looking for

 `greeting`
 Say Hi to Henry!
 Or Hello or Morning or something like this